The Washing of The Apostles’ Feet: Holy Thursday Reflection

 Today is the time wherein the feet of many of our Christian brothers throughout the world are being washed by priests and pastors during liturgical rites to commemorate Jesus’ washing of the feet of the 12 Apostles.
 This is likewise the day when the Last Supper of Jesus with the Apostles happened, including His revelation that one of the Apostles will eventually betray Him.

 In one of my CCD classes, one of the young girls asked me, “Why did Jesus wash the feet of the Apostles?”
 Unsure of what to say, I candidly told her the most practical answer that came first into my mind.
-At that time people only wore sandals and based on accounts, Jesus and His Apostles have been traveling several miles going to Jerusalem.
-Obviously, their feet were tired and could probably in a terrible state.
+During Jesus’ time, people only wore sandals and based on accounts, Jesus and His Apostles have traveled several miles going to Jerusalem and other places.
+Obviously, their feet got dirty, tired and were in a terrible state.
 Jesus being so considerate could have thought that the tired and dirty feet of His disciples need some pampering.
 Thus, He washed their feet with water/oil, keeping their feet clean and dry.
-As if Jesus offered some foot spa treatment to His followers just like what massage therapists do when we want our feet feel relaxed and rejuvenated!
-Oh well, the kids unfortunately believed in my story!
-That may not the logic behind the said Biblical event, but it was the most practical reasoning that could easily be understood by them.
+It was as if Jesus offered them some foot spa treatment just like what massage therapists do when we want our feet feel relaxed and rejuvenated!
+Oh well, thanks goodness, the young girl and her classmates unfortunately believed in my story!
+What I told them may not be the logical explanation behind the said Biblical event, but it was the most practical reasoning that could easily be understood by them.

-Sure, there was a deeper rationale behind the washing of the feet which was explained/clarified to the kids as well.
+Surely, there’s a profound meaning behind the washing of the feet which was explained/clarified to the kids as well.
 Jesus’ intent was to share His humility and kindness to others, especially to His Apostles.
 He wants them to imitate Him and practice the said virtues.
 During Jesus’ time, the culture or ritual of “washing of the feet” was done by the servants to their Masters.
 But it was the other way around in Jesus’ case.
 He had a humbling way of showing His generosity.
 Instead of the Apostles washing His feet, He did it instead to them even if He was their Master.